Key Takeaways

 Alcohol-induced psychosis (AIP) is a term for several different kinds of psychotic episodes, which can result from extended alcohol abuse.
-It’s also referred to as alcohol-related psychosis.
-It’s a serious mental health concern and can be life-threatening.
+It’s also referred to as alcohol-related psychosis or alcohol psychosis.
+Alcohol psychosis is a serious mental health condition and can be life-threatening.

 Some of the symptoms of alcohol-induced psychosis can include: